 Tearing and Eye Discharge.
 A cat with a corneal ulcer may have increased tear production or thick eye discharge.
 The type of discharge can depend on the causative agent.

 Sensitivity to Light.
-Cats affected by corneal ulcers can often experience sensitivity to light.
-They’ll often avoid areas with bright light and tend to hide in corners, underneath sofas, or other areas with dim light.
+Some cats may become sensitive to light.
+They’ll start to avoid rooms with bright light and hide in corners, underneath sofas, and enclosed spaces.

 Pawing at the Eyes.
-As the condition progresses, cats will feel more and more irritation in their eyes.
-This can make them want to paw or rub at them, which can worsen the corneal ulcer.
+As the condition progresses, cats will experience increasing irritation in their eyes.
+This can make them paw at or rub at them, which can worsen the corneal ulcer.

 Cloudy or Hazy Eye Appearance.
-The more damage to the cornea, the more cloudy or hazy the eyes will look.
+The more damage to the cornea, the cloudier or hazier the eyes will look.
 This can interfere with a cat's vision.

 Behavioral Changes.
 Cats with corneal ulcers will have noticeable behavioral changes.
 You might notice decreased activity, reduced appetite, or increased irritability.